Frank Glasgow Tinker: Spanish Civil War

-For a short time, from January 6, 1937, Tinker served in a light bomber squadron, flying obsolete Breguet 19 bombers.
-From January 23, he, along with some other American pilots, was assigned to a fighter unit, 1st Escuadrilla de Chatos commanded by Andrés García La Calle, flying Soviet Polikarpov I-15 "Chato" biplanes.
-In 1937, he flew many combat missions against the Fascist Falange air forces, generally duelling Germans and Italians.
-The squadron first entered action on February 10, and took part in a Battle of Guadalajara.
+On 23 January, Tinker, Koch, Allison, Dahl, Leider. and 12 Spanish pilots, joined Andrés García La Calle's Wright Cyclone powered Polikarpov I-15 squadron in Los Alcázares.
+On 10 February, now based at Guadalajara, they flew their first mission over enemy territory, each dropping four 24-pound bombs onto factories along the Jarama.

+The squadron took part in the Battle of Guadalajara.
 On March 14, Tinker shot down his first aircraft, an Italian Fiat CR.32 fighter, followed by another CR.32 on March 20.
 On April 17, he shot down a German Heinkel He 51 fighter from Legion Condor over Teruel.